-Boasting not only the greatest height but the largest eyes of any land animal (in comparison to it’s body), we have the ostrich.
+Boasting not only the greatest avian height but the largest eyes of any land animal (in comparison to it’s body), we have the ostrich.
 These birds are native to Africa’s semi-arid plains and woodlands.
 They may not be able to fly, but they can certainly defend themselves.
 They have speed and a nasty kick at their disposal.
-Read more…
+The common ostrich is listed as Least Concern, but the Somali ostrich is listed as Vulnerable by the IUCN.

 First the Stats…